Almost French: Navigating a new life in Paris

 - 2 min read

-I enjoyed reading Sarah Turnbull's adventures as an Australian journalist in France with her eventual husband Frederic, a lawyer she met in Bucharest only briefly before joining him in Paris.
+On the surface, Sarah Turnbull's adventures in Almost French make for an entertaining read.
+The book recounts Sarah's experiences as Australian journalist in France with her eventual husband Frederic, a lawyer she met in Bucharest only briefly before joining him in Paris.
 Sarah faces plenty of challenges in her bid to orient herself in a new place and continue her career as a freelance journalist.

 Almost French | Published January 2003 | Read August 2023

 The book is Sarah's memoir so of course it is told from her point of view.
-It did seem, though, that Frederic was quite 'absent' from the text and the 'love' part of the 'love and new life' was underdone.
+Despite her relationship with eventual husband Frederic forming the core of her book, he was strangely quite 'absent' from the text.
+It feels like the 'love' part of the 'love and new life' is underdone.
 I am in no way a romance reader, but it would be have interesting to learn more about how Sarah and Frederic navigated their different cultural backgrounds in more depth as their relationship developed.
 There are several insightful and sometimes amusing anecdotes about their cultural misunderstandings, but these could have been fleshed out more.

 It is worth noting that the book was published in 2003, and I read it some twenty years later.
 It covers the time Sarah spent in France in the 1990s.
 She and Frederic now have a son and have moved to Sydney.
-I think the cultural differences Sarah faced are probably less pronounced now, as the world is a lot more connected and open.
+I think the cultural differences Sarah faced are probably less pronounced now, but that might just be my perspective.

 I have dreamt of living in Europe for many years.
 Reading Sarah's book lessened my desire to so as it all sounded too hard and a bit awful, if I am being honest.
 I also came away from the book without a clear sense of the conclusions Sarah came to after some years in France.
-I didn't get a strong sense of what the book was trying to say about settling into a new world, assimilating while keeping hold of yourself and your own culture.
-Sarah's series of anecdotes were interesting but what was her ultimate take on how to navigate cultural differences?
+I don't have a strong sense of what the book is trying to say about settling into a new world, assimilating while keeping hold of yourself and your own culture.
+Sarah's series of anecdotes are interesting but what is her ultimate take on how to navigate cultural differences?
 I'm not sure that was clearly communicated in the book.

 Rating: ⭐⭐⭐